A solid IT and cyber strategy fuels strong platform growth

 Define your strategies

-Undoubtedly, your company’s vision includes growth, but before any vision can be achieved, there must be a plan.
+Undoubtedly, your vision for your company includes growth, but before any vision can be achieved, there must be a plan.
 The strategy is that critical foundation that helps determine how you want to achieve scalable growth (through revenue, profit, market share, etc.) while identifying ways to optimize resources and manage cost.
-An effective vision will map out how you intend to get from where you are today to where you want to be in six months, one year, and five years when you prepare to realize the investment.
+An effective vision will roadmap how you intend to get from where you are today to where you want to be in six months, one year, and five years when you prepare to realize the investment.